addok/addok/docs/config.md

 ## Registering your custom config file

 An Addok config file is simply a python file that define some keys.
-This file needs to be in your pythonpath, and you need to define an environment variable that points to it:
+This file can be anywhere in your system, and you need to define an environment variable that points to it:

-    export ADDOK_CONFIG_MODULE=path.to.my.config
+    export ADDOK_CONFIG_MODULE=path/to/local.py

 ## Environment settings